Vaccinations and Older Adults

-As you get older, your doctor may recommend more vaccinations, also known as shots or immunizations, to help prevent certain illnesses.
+As you get older, a health care provider may recommend vaccinations, also known as shots or immunizations, to help prevent certain illnesses.

-Talk with your doctor about which of the following vaccines you need.
+Talk with a doctor or pharmacist about which of the following vaccines you need.
 Make sure to protect yourself as much as possible by keeping your vaccinations up to date.